awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ### Elastic GPUs<a name="iam-example-runinstances-egpu"></a>

 In the following policy, users can launch an instance and specify an elastic GPU to attach to the instance\.
-Users can launch instances in any region, but they can only attach an elastic GPU during a launch in the `us-east-2` region\.
+Users can launch instances in any Region, but they can only attach an elastic GPU during a launch in the `us-east-2` Region\.

 The `ec2:ElasticGpuType` condition key uses the `ForAnyValue` modifier to indicate that only the elastic GPU types `eg1.medium` and `eg1.large` are allowed in the request\.